 Power Transformers (auto transformers, Phase Angle Regulators (PARs), etc.) – TO’s should have adequate spares and major routes defined so a transformer can be replaced with a target of 30-60 days depending on the transformer size and complexity of the situation.
 Repair work on firewalls, oil containment/mitigation, modifying transformer foundations, and repair of other collateral damage cannot be anticipated in a spare equipment methodology, and will extend replacement times.

 Bushings – TO’s should target 30 days for power transformer bushings.
-For each class of power transformers, a minimum of three bushings should be in stock for each type of bushings an entity uses.
+For each class of power transformers, a minimum of three bushings should be in stock for each type of bushing an entity uses.
 Additional spares should be maintained with consideration to the total population on a TO’s system, failure rate, etc.

 Transmission Line Equipment – the expectation is that a failed or destroyed structure can be replaced (with temporary or permanent structure) in two weeks.
 This assumes complete failure of a single structure and damage to one structure each on either side of the failed structure.
 This further assumes reasonable accessibility to the failed structure location and does not account for extreme conditions such as mountainous terrain or river crossings.
 TO’s should consider having structure parts available, along with conductor of similar or larger size, as well as static wire that may be OPGW.
 Guy wire and anchors will often be needed to stabilize a temporary structure.
 The below equipment should be considered when replacing failed transmission structures: